Positron emission tomography: Neurology

 PET may also be used for the diagnosis of hippocampal sclerosis, which causes epilepsy.
 FDG, and the less common tracers flumazenil and MPPF have been explored for this purpose.
-If the sclerosis is unilateral (right hippocampus or left hippocampus), 18F-FDG uptake can be compared with the healthy side.
+If the sclerosis is unilateral (right hippocampus or left hippocampus), FDG uptake can be compared with the healthy side.
 Even if the diagnosis is difficult with MRI, it may be diagnosed with PET.

-The development of a number of novel probes for noninvasive, in vivo PET imaging of neuroaggregate in human brain has brought amyloid imaging close to clinical use.
-The earliest amyloid imaging probes included 2-(1-{6-[(2-[18F]fluoroethyl)(methyl)amino]-2-naphthyl}ethylidene)malononitrile ([18F]FDDNP) developed at the University of California, Los Angeles and N-methyl-[11C]2-(4'-methylaminophenyl)-6-hydroxybenzothiazole (termed Pittsburgh compound B) developed at the University of Pittsburgh.
-These amyloid imaging probes permit the visualization of amyloid plaques in the brains of Alzheimer's patients and could assist clinicians in making a positive clinical diagnosis of AD pre-mortem and aid in the development of novel anti-amyloid therapies.
-[11C]PMP (N-[11C]methylpiperidin-4-yl propionate) is a novel radiopharmaceutical used in PET imaging to determine the activity of the acetylcholinergic neurotransmitter system by acting as a substrate for acetylcholinesterase.
-Post-mortem examination of AD patients have shown decreased levels of acetylcholinesterase.
-[11C]PMP is used to map the acetylcholinesterase activity in the brain, which could allow for pre-mortem diagnoses of AD and help to monitor AD treatments.
+The development of a number of novel probes for non-invasive, in-vivo PET imaging of neuroaggregate in human brain has brought amyloid imaging close to clinical use.
+The earliest amyloid imaging probes included [18F]FDDNP, developed at the University of California, Los Angeles, and Pittsburgh compound B (PiB), developed at the University of Pittsburgh.
+These probes permit the visualization of amyloid plaques in the brains of Alzheimer's patients and could assist clinicians in making a positive clinical diagnosis of Alzheimer's disease pre-mortem and aid in the development of novel anti-amyloid therapies.

+[11C]polymethylpentene (PMP) is a novel radiopharmaceutical used in PET imaging to determine the activity of the acetylcholinergic neurotransmitter system by acting as a substrate for acetylcholinesterase.
+Post-mortem examination of Alzheimer's patients has shown decreased levels of acetylcholinesterase.
+[11C]PMP is used to map the acetylcholinesterase activity in the brain, which could allow for premortem diagnoses of Alzheimer's disease and assistance in monitoring treatments.
 Avid Radiopharmaceuticals has developed and commercialized a compound called florbetapir that uses the longer-lasting radionuclide fluorine-18 to detect amyloid plaques using PET scans.

-Neuropsychology or cognitive neuroscience

-To examine links between specific psychological processes or disorders and brain activity.

-Psychiatry
+Psychiatry and neuropsychopharmacology

 Numerous compounds that bind selectively to neuroreceptors of interest in biological psychiatry have been radiolabeled with C-11 or F-18.
-Radioligands that bind to dopamine receptors (D1, D2 receptor, reuptake transporter), serotonin receptors (5HT1A, 5HT2A, reuptake transporter) opioid receptors (mu and kappa) cholinergic receptors (nicotinic and muscarinic) and other sites have been used successfully in studies with human subjects.
+Radioligands that bind to dopamine receptors (D1, D2, reuptake transporter), serotonin receptors (5HT1A, 5HT2A, reuptake transporter), opioid receptors (mu and kappa), cholinergic receptors (nicotinic and muscarinic) and other sites have been used successfully in studies with human subjects.
 Studies have been performed examining the state of these receptors in patients compared to healthy controls in schizophrenia, substance abuse, mood disorders and other psychiatric conditions.

 Stereotactic surgery and radiosurgery

-PET-image guided surgery facilitates treatment of intracranial tumors, arteriovenous malformations and other surgically treatable conditions.
+PET can also be used in image guided surgery for the treatment of intracranial tumors, arteriovenous malformations and other surgically treatable conditions.

 Cardiology

-Cardiology, atherosclerosis and vascular disease study: 18F-FDG PET can help in identifying hibernating myocardium.
+Cardiology, atherosclerosis and vascular disease study: FDG PET can help in identifying hibernating myocardium.
 However, the cost-effectiveness of PET for this role versus SPECT is unclear.
-18F-FDG PET imaging of atherosclerosis to detect patients at risk of stroke is also feasible.
+FDG PET imaging of atherosclerosis to detect patients at risk of stroke is also feasible.
 Also, it can help test the efficacy of novel anti-atherosclerosis therapies.